Are you looking for an amazing fish recipe? If yes, then you need to try our pan seared swordfish with olives and capers!

 Salmon is not as robust and firm so that would be my last choice of the bunch.

-While it can be, I don’t recommend it.
-You know why?
-I rarely see it in Japanese Restaurants.
+While it can be eaten raw or rare, I don’t recommend it.
+Do you know why?
+I rarely see it in Japanese restaurants.
 I think that is a major tell.
 Read this Quora info on Why is shark or swordfish not used for sushi?

 Now I do like to cook the swordfish a tiny bit under-cooked.
 Basically medium-well.
 If an oily fish like swordfish or tuna is cooked well done it will release more oils and take on a more fishy taste.